OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

     <SourceLocation DefaultValue="https://localhost:44300/App/Home/Home.html" />
     ```

-3. Upload the manifest to the Office Add-ins library in the add-in catalog on SharePoint.
+3. Upload the manifest to the Office Add-ins library in the app catalog on SharePoint.

 4. Launch Excel Online or Word Online from the app launcher in Office 365, and open a new document.